KLD Institute

 Explain color as roles, contrast, state, accessibility, restraint, and product meaning, then create a color role sheet and one evidence-backed color decision.

-Lesson thesis
+Lesson focus

 Color is product meaning.
 It communicates hierarchy, state, trust, risk, brand mood, and accessibility.
 A palette becomes useful only when colors have clear roles and pass contrast and state checks.